Software & SaaS Subscriptions — United Kingdom Tax Rules

 • Software subscriptions used wholly and exclusively for business are fully deductible.

-• SaaS tools, cloud platforms, project management software, and professional apps qualify.
+• SaaS tools, cloud platforms, project management software, and professional apps all qualify.

 • If software is used for both personal and business purposes, claim only the business proportion.

-• Annual software licences and monthly SaaS fees are both deductible as revenue expenses — not capital.
+• Annual software licences and monthly SaaS fees are both deductible as revenue expenses — not capital expenditure.

-• Industry-specific software (e.g. accounting software, design tools, developer platforms) are fully deductible.
+• Industry-specific software (accounting tools, design tools, developer platforms, legal databases) are fully deductible.

 Limits

 No cap — software subscriptions are revenue expenses deductible in the year of payment.
-No need for capital allowances.
+No capital allowances calculation needed.

 Worked Example